 Our auto fraud attorneys help consumers sue car dealers for illegal deferred car payment violations.
 If your dealership told you to come back to pay the 2nd half of your car down payment, but did not clearly mark this on your sales contract, these may be grounds for a defer car payment lawsuit.
 Even if you really like the car, and aren’t having any other issues, this violation could cost you thousands of dollars if you don’t sue the dealership now.

-Most deferring a car payment situations are presented as though the salesmen is just doing you a favor since you can come back later and make the rest of the down payment because you don’t have it now.
+Most deferring a car loan payment situations are presented as though the salesmen is just doing you a favor since you can come back later and make the rest of the down payment because you don’t have it now.
 While it may seem sincere, they certainly are not doing you any favors in the long run.
 While it may get you into the car you wanted to buy, it doesn’t mean that they’re getting you into a car you can afford.
+People have their reasons to defer a car payment, but that doesn’t mean they should accept every word that the dealer says.

 What happens when you’re late on a payment because you “qualified” for higher payments due to the deferred car payment?
 The dealership can repossess the car without any prior notice.
 There’s no worse feeling than walking out to get in your car for the morning commute, and finding out that it was repossessed due to a missed car payment.
 So, by offered the illegal deferred car payment, the dealership knows that they will either make thousands more in financing fees, or be able to repossess the car and resell it for additional profit.
 Neither is a good situation for the consumer.

-Talk to Our Deferred Car Payment Attorneys for Free
+Talk to Our Los Angeles Car Attorneys for Free

 Our auto fraud attorney will work to help you cancel the car contract, and get your money back from the dealership if you are a victim of an illegal deferred car payment scam.
 We offer free legal consultations to buyers that have recently purchased a used vehicle from a car that may have been scammed.
 Talk to our attorneys for defer car payment scam today for immediate help.